Recurrence, transience and anti-concentration of Rademacher random walks: Recurrent Rademacher walks where the step sizes grow arbitrarily quickly

 \section{Recurrent Rademacher walks where the step sizes grow arbitrarily quickly}

-In this section we prove \Cref{thm:fast} and \Cref{thm:fastincreasing}, both of which show the existence of sequences of step sizes which grow arbitrarily quickly yet give recurrent Rademacher random walks.
-The constructions used in the proofs of \Cref{thm:fast} and \Cref{thm:fastincreasing} both work by considering a suitable two-dimensional random walk and understanding the range of the second coordinate at the times when the first coordinate is zero, but the proof of \Cref{thm:fast} is much simpler.
+In this section we prove Theorem~\ref{thm:fast} and Theorem~\ref{thm:fastincreasing}, both of which show the existence of sequences of step sizes which grow arbitrarily quickly yet give recurrent Rademacher random walks.
+The constructions used in the proofs of Theorem~\ref{thm:fast} and Theorem~\ref{thm:fastincreasing} both work by considering a suitable two-dimensional random walk and understanding the range of the second coordinate at the times when the first coordinate is zero, but the proof of Theorem~\ref{thm:fast} is much simpler.

 \fast*